M-Mashreghi/UT-messenger/README.md

 # UT-messenger
  a simple messenger made with C++ and works with command line

+ my finall progect at Introduction to Computing Systems and Programming course

  for signing up user should type : signup username password phonenumber

  * the phone number must be 12 digits, and start with 0.